 The weather conditions of the mountain region fluctuate every hour.
-And the clear morning may also bring the hazardous wind in the mountains.
+The clear morning may also bring the hazardous wind in the mountains.
 Also, there could be the risks of landslide and avalanche breakdown during the dense snow.
-So, before you traverse to the new destination, you should get the proper information on the possible unpredictables that may happen anytime on the trail.
+So, before you traverse to the new destination, you should get the proper information on the possible unpredictable that may happen anytime on the trail.

 Island Peak Climbing is an amazing climbing experience where you get the feel of a mountain expedition in the less challenging trails.
 This popular climbing peak attracts many travelers and climbers every year.

 So, when are you planning to join this adventure?